Anhydrosis ~ The Non-Sweating / Not-Sweating Enough Horse

 Fresh water ( duh ).

-Use the chinese medicine (its not herbs people, its medicine) as directed by ME, wether or not your horse likes it.
+Use the chinese medicine (its not herbs people, its medicine) as directed by a vet, wether or not your horse likes it.
 And take note, New Xian Ru San is THE TCVM gold standard for treatment.
 But, there are many more that are maybe a bit too potent for us to mention to the newly-inducted.
 This is where having one of us TCVM vets is really handy.
 Just saying.

 Hold off on vaccines until the crisis is over ( I get called out to some in REALLY bad shape sometimes…..
 Well, usually….
 But, some only mildly affected, so we should talk about this ) if you can.
 Safety first, so if EEE ,WNV, Rabies or respiratory herpes exposure is quite possible, remember, death is bad.
 Call your regular attending vet, get your horse vaccinated and lets prevent death first.
 If you do need to administer vaccines at this non-sweaty time, beg your regular DVM to space them out.
 Say, E/W/T herpes intranasal first.
 Wait 3-4 week then WNV, wait again then Rabies, or Ebola or whatever turns your crank vaccine-wise.
 Give them a nice bottle of red wine or a six-pack of All Day IPA as a thank you for putting up with it ( No, to your vet not your horse silly).
 Works like a charm.

 Riding rules?
 Well, it all depends on the condition and progression of the condition.
 We can discuss that at the farm.
+But generally, if they are panting before you even put tack on, riding is a big fat no-no.

 Some horses tend to get “seasonal” heaves.
 Meaning it does not effect them until later in the summer.
 If you have one of those get me out there NOW, before it hits.
 Lets treat the underlying condition ( which we don’t know western medicine-wise but TCVM theory of disease has something to say and do for that ).
 If we can get ahead of the ball we may be able to prevent it from occurring this year or at worst perhaps lessen it’s stranglehold on your loyal and oh so sweet steed.
 You can be certain that I will work HARD to prevent it from making the two of you miserable again!